XXJones21/Feanor/README.md

-# Feanor - AI-Powered Chat Interface with LM Studio Integration
+# Feanor - AI Development Acceleration Platform

-A powerful desktop chat application built with Python and Electron, featuring seamless integration with LM Studio for local AI model inference.
-The application combines a modern UI with powerful tools for file analysis, web scraping, and more.
+A powerful desktop tool that enables seamless interaction with local AI models through LM Studio integration.
+Feanor is designed to accelerate the development of AI tools and agents, providing a comprehensive environment for creating, testing, and deploying AI-powered solutions.
+Whether you're building custom tools or orchestrating AI agent swarms, Feanor provides the foundation for rapid AI development.

 ## Features